openstate/stembureaus/README.md

 Use Fabric 2.x on your development machine to pull new changes from GitHub on a server and compile assets

 - fab deploy

+## Troubleshooting
+If you try to visit waarismijnstemlokaal.nl and get a '502 Bad Gateway', then open the console in your browser.
+If you see a message like (this is in Firefox):

+> The character encoding of the HTML document was not declared.
+The document will render with garbled text in some browser configurations if the document contains characters from outside the US-ASCII range.
+The character encoding of the page must be declared in the document or in the transfer protocol.

+or if you see something like this in your Docker logs:

+> app_1     | invalid request block size: 21573 (max 4096)...skip
+> nginx_1   | 2021/12/20 16:12:40 [error] 30#30: *1 upstream prematurely closed connection while reading response header from upstream, client: 172.18.0.1, server: waarismijnstemlokaal.nl, request: "GET / HTTP/1.1", upstream: "http://172.18.0.3:5000/", host: "waarismijnstemlokaal.nl"

+then you are probably mixing up development and production images for the `app` and `nginx` services (to be precise, nginx uses a normal HTTP request in the development environment, but uses uwsgi in production).
+Stop and remove the app and nginx containers and remove the app and nginx images.
+Build again (use the `--no-cache` option) and *make sure* that you use `docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --no-cache app nginx` for development and simply `docker-compose build --no-cache app nginx` for production.